zizisoft/gitlock/README.md

 gitlock verify
 gitlock verify --all
 gitlock verify <commit>
+gitlock verify --to-head <commit>
 ```

-Verify the locks (including signatures and timestamps) of the current commit, or all commits from HEAD to first, or the specified commit.
+Verify the locks (including signatures and timestamps) of the current commit, or all commits from the first commit to HEAD, or the specified commit, or commits from the specified commit to HEAD.

 ### Synopsis 6: proof